Ghana is located in West Africa, has a population of around 28 million people and is classified as a low middle income country.

 The Corruption Perception Index of 2017, where Ghana ranked 81th out of 180 countries.
 This marks a significant increase of perceived corruption in comparison to the previous year.
 According to the Global Corruption Barometer 2017, a survey conducted by Transparency International and the Afrobarometer, petty corruption in the public sector is still a major problem in Ghana.
 The majority (64%) of Ghanaians believe that corruption has increased over the past year.

-In order to fight the complicated bureaucracy and institutional bottlenecks, which according to Transparency International represents a huge risk for corruption, the Ghanaian Parliament established the Office of the Special Prosecutor in 2018.
-As a specialized agency, the new Office investigates specific cases of corruption involv-ing public officers, politically-exposed persons as well as individuals in the private sector implicated in corrupt practices and to prosecute these offences on the authori-ty of the Attorney-General.
-Furthermore, the monopoly of prosecutorial authority by an Attorney-General, who is hired and fired by the President, has been singled out by governance experts as one of the key factors that stand in the way of using law enforcement and prosecution as a credible tool in the fight against corruption.
+In order to fight complicated bureaucracy and institutional bottlenecks, which according to Transparency International represents a huge risk for corruption, the Ghanaian Parliament established the Office of the Special Prosecutor in 2018.
+As a specialised agency, the new office investigates specific cases of corruption involving public officers, politically-exposed persons as well as individuals in the private sector implicated in corrupt practices and to prosecute these offences on the authority of the Attorney-General.

 |Population:||28 million inhabitants||GDP per capita:||1,513.5 US$ (2016)|

 |Form of government:||Presidential democracy||TI CPI rank:||81 out of 180 (2017)|

 |GDP:||42.69 billion US$ (2016)||Score:||40/100 (2017)|